tuobaar/spiegel_crawler/README.md

 Some modules are already part of the python install package.
 Other modules can be installed through pip install 'module name'.

+### Database
+The sqlite database is created the first time the program is executed and skipped on subsequent program executions.
+The database contains a table 'news_archive.db' with the following columns:
+`Title TEXT UNIQUE, Sub_Title TEXT, Abstract TEXT, Download_Time DATETIME, Update_Time DATETIME`

 ## Program features: